kalviumcommunity/S67_Ruchitha_Capstone_Swarm/README.md

 DAY 6: Created frontend folder using react.js.

 DAY 7: Created Landing page, Header and Footer in frontend and deployed using VERCEL.

+DAY 8: Connected database to the server using Mongoose and created User model.